MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 - [MSI package](#msi) - The best choice for the everyday user.
 - [ZIP package](#zip) - The easiest way to install multiple versions or use in a CI/CD pipeline.
   This is the install method for Windows Nano Server, Windows IoT, and Arm-based systems.
-- [.NET Global tool](#dotnet) - A good choice for .NET developers that install use other global tools.
+- [.NET Global tool](#dotnet) - A good choice for .NET developers that install and use other global tools.
 - [Winget](#winget) - For users that prefer to use the new Windows Package Manager tool.
 - [Microsoft Store package](#msstore) - An easy way to install for casual users of PowerShell but